CtrlK

 Specificity

 Lists multiple specific concrete actions: 'Creates components, implements custom hooks, debugs rendering issues, migrates class components to functional, and implements state management.'
-Also mentions specific technical features like Server Components, Suspense boundaries, useActionState forms.
+Also mentions specific technical features like Server Components, Suspense boundaries, useActionState forms, and performance optimization.

 3 / 3